uniquesnaha/rl-hack/README.md

 ## What Is This?

-**PrivGuard-RL / DSAR-OpenEnv** is a deployable OpenEnv benchmark environment modelling the operational workflow that privacy engineers, compliance lawyers, and trust-and-safety teams perform every day: handling **Data Subject Access Requests (DSARs)** under global data protection law.
+**AutoDSAR** is a deployable OpenEnv benchmark environment modelling the operational workflow that privacy engineers, compliance lawyers, and trust-and-safety teams perform every day: handling **Data Subject Access Requests (DSARs)** under global data protection law.

 This environment covers three major regulatory regimes simultaneously: